simona-nistico/AE-XAD_repo/README.md

 # AE-XAD repo

-This repository contains the code of the AE-XAD method.
+This repository contains the code of the AE-XAD method (authored by Fabrizio Angiulli, Fabio Fassetti, Luca Ferraggina and Simona Nisticò).

 ## Dataset
 Dataset classes are used to load the train and test datasets for model training and evaluation.
 In the dataset package two classes are contained: